 We've had to change the way we approach safer speeds in Ōtautahi Christchurch and Te Pātaka o Rākaihautū Banks Peninsula.

-National speed limits rules have changed
+National speed limit rules have changed

-The Government’s new Land Transport Rule: Setting of Speed Limits(external link) came into effect on 30 October 2024.
-The new rule means Christchurch City Council can no longer implement speed limit changes previously approved through the Safer Speed Plan we consulted on(external link) in 2023.
+The new rule means Christchurch City Council can no longer implement speed limit changes previously approved through the Safer Speed Plan we consulted on in 2023.
 This rule applies to all councils and road controlling authorities across the country.

 • Western Valley Road between Christchurch Akaroa Road and 72 Western Valley Road.